-One of the quickest ways to develop cybersecurity skills and gain experience is by earning one of the many available certifications.
-That leads to an important question: What is the ideal certification for an entry-level professional?
+One of the quickest ways to develop cybersecurity skills and gain some experience is by earning one of the many respectable certifications.
+Which leads to an important question: what is the ideal certification for an entry-level professional?

 What is the Security+ certification?

 CompTIA Security+ is a vendor-neutral, entry-level, global information security certification.
 It validates the baseline skills necessary and for fulfilling the DoD 8570 compliance to perform core security functions and pursue an IT security career.

-This is a great option for professionals who are just starting their careers, as the Security+ focuses on hands-on practical skills, ensuring that certification holders are better prepared to solve problems from a wider variety of issues.
+This is a great option for professionals that are just starting their careers, as the Security+ focuses on hands-on practical skills, making sure certification holders are better prepared to solve problems from a wider variety of issues.

 The topics covered by this certification are based on the latest trends and techniques in risk assessment and management, incident response, forensics, enterprise networks, hybrid/cloud operations and security controls, ensuring high performance on the job.
-In its latest update, the Security+ certification covers the junior IT auditor/penetration tester job role, in addition to previous job roles, such as systems administrator, network administrator and security administrator.
+In its latest update, the Security+ certification covers the Junior IT Auditor/Penetration Tester job role, in addition to the previous job roles such as systems administrator, network administrator and security administrator.

 How does one earn the Security+ certification?

-The CompTIA Security+ SY0-501 exam has been available since October 4, 2017 (the next update will be in 2021).
+The new CompTIA Security+ SY0-601 exam has been available since November 12th, 2020.
 To successfully pass, candidates must prove they have the knowledge and skills necessary to:

 - Operate with an awareness of applicable laws and policies, including principles of governance, risk and compliance

-In practical terms, the Security+ exam costs $330 and has 90 multiple-choice questions that must be answered in 90 minutes.
+The Security+ exam costs $370 USD and has 90 multiple-choice questions that must be answered in 90 minutes.
 Candidates must obtain a minimum score of 750 (on a scale of 100-900).